shapelets/khiva/doc/sphinx/source/text/how_to_contribute.rst

 How to contribute
 =================

-We want tsfresh to become the biggest archive of feature extraction methods in python.
+We want tsa to become the biggest archive of time series analytics methods in python.
 To achieve this goal, we need your help!

 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.
 If you